hpdeifel/hledger-iadd/README.md

  - All actions while entering a transaction can be undone

- - Dates are expected in German format `%d.%m.%Y` or abbreviated as `%d.%m` or simply `%d`.
-I intend to support other formats, but that's what I use and it's currently the only one implemented.
+ - Configurable format for date input.
+Instead of `y/m/d` it is also possible to use other formats like the german `d.m.y`.

 ## Installation
 ### stack